discreetlogcontracts/dlcspecs/NumericOutcome.md

 The second integer is called `outcome_payout` and is set equal to the local party's payout should `event_outcome` be signed which corresponds to a y-coordinate on the payout curve.

+Note that this `payout_function` is from the offerer's point of view.
+To evaluate the accepter's `payout_function`, you must evaluate the offerer's `payout_function` at a given `event_outcome` and subtract the resulting payout from `total_collateral`.
-Note that if you wish to construct the counter-party's `payout_function`, then this can be accomplished by replacing all `outcome_payout`s in your `payout_function` with `total_collateral - outcome_payout` and interpolating the resulting function will yield the same result as defining your counter-party's function to be `total_collateral - computed_payout` at every possible `event_outcome`.
+It is important that you do NOT construct the accepter's `payout_function` by replacing all `outcome_payout`s in the offerer's `payout_function` with `total_collateral - outcome_payout` and interpolating the resulting points.
+This does not work because, due to rounding, the sum of the outputs of both parties' `payout_function`s could then be `total_collateral - 1` and including checking this case (with one satoshi missing from either outcome) to the verification algorithm could make verification times up to four times slower and adds complexity to the protocol by breaking a reasonable assumption.

 #### Requirements